scholarslab/scholarslab.github.io/collections/_posts/2017-04-12-are-you-our-new-senior-developer.md

   * Experience with a number of programming languages, including PHP, Ruby, Python, Java, SQL, JavaScript, shell

-  * Experience with version control, including Git and Subversion Systems: *nix
+  * Experience with version control, including Git and Subversion Systems

   * Ability to scope and implement software in diverse environments